 Email sequences are a series of emails delivered to recipients to guide them through the buyer’s journey.
 While creating email sequences, it’s essential to keep in mind the buyer’s stage a contact is in.
 This helps to target high potential buyers and increases gains from email campaigns.

-Now, we’ve already talked a lot about email sequences and how you can use them, and the do’s and don’ts of email sequences.
+Now, we’ve already talked a lot about email sequences, how you can use them, and the do’s and don’ts of email sequences.

 For this blog, we’re going to look at three types of products that have massive online sales potential.
 Mainly:

 Each of these products targets a different kind of customer, so the methods and techniques differ.
 However, the differences are limited and don’t deviate from your standard email marketing strategy.